edri/GeoTwit/tests/README.md

-# Test applications used in the project's analysis phase
+# Prototype applications used in the project's analysis phase
 ## leaflet
 This application contains a simple map drawn with **Mapbox**'s imagery and **OpenStreetMap**'s data all together through the **Leaflet** JavaScript library.
 In this basic application, you can pin markers and draw rectangles and circles on a map.
 The "js/map.js" file contains all the map's code.
 Just open "index.html" in your web browser and it will work.